Are We All Zombies? (Are Humans Truly Conscious?)

 Both Dennett and Damasio emphasize that complex mental phenomena have evolved from much simpler chemical processes through a gradual bottom-up process: “Feelings arose from a series of gradual, body-related processes, bottom up, from simpler chemical and action phenomena accumulated and maintained over evolution.”
 (Damasio, p.
 161).
 Evolution is a completely natural, purely physical process that is entirely spontaneous and unguided.
 There is no magical or nonphysical ingredient added or needed.

 So, are we all zombies?
 It probably depends on your definition of zombies.
 But we are not as fully and freely conscious as we think.
 Consciousness is a user-illusion, blindly honed by biological evolution, but layered with language and culture and deepened by the chemistry of emotion.

-Part 5 (Check back here for the link) of this five-part series will be posted next week and will look at the further insights provided by neuroscientist Michael Graziano into the evolution of consciousness.
+Part 5 of this five-part series looks at the further insights provided by neuroscientist Michael Graziano into the evolution of consciousness.